riflechess/riflechess.github.io/stp/summaries/Neighborhood_Safety_Community_Council-_April_2024.md

 ---
-titl: ighbhd Safty Cmmunity Cunil- Apil 2024
-dat:
+title: Neighborhood Safety Community Council- April 2024
+date:
 ---
-#### Mting Inf
+#### Meeting Info
-**Typ:** ighbhd Safty Cmmunity Cunil Mting
-**Pups:** Disuss safty nns, viw mmunity initiativs, and st piitis f th nighbhd **Dat/Tim:** Apil 15, 2024, 6:00 PM
+**Type:** Neighborhood Safety Community Council Meeting **Purpose:** Discuss safety concerns, review community initiatives, and set priorities for the neighborhood **Date/Time:** April 15, 2024, 6:00 PM
-**Latin:** City f Saint Paul Muniipal Building, Cnfn Rm A
+**Location:** City of Saint Paul Municipal Building, Conference Room A

-#### Summay
+#### Summary
-Th mting bgan with an updat fm th pli dpatmnt n nt im tnds in th aa.
-Offi Smith ptd a slight inas in ppty ims but mphasizd that vall im ats main lw.

-Th unil disussd sval initiativs t impv safty and quality f lif:

-* **ighbhd Wath Pgam:** Th unil vtd 8-1 t allat $5,000 f additinal ighbhd Wath signs and taining sssins.
-	+ Cunil Patl dissntd, iting nns abut th fftivnss f th pgam in duing im.
-* **Cmmunity Evnts Funding:** Th unil appvd $10,000 f mmunity vnts aimd at building latinships btwn sidnts and law nfmnt.
-Cunil Rdiguz xpssd svatins abut using publi funds f vnts but ultimatly supptd th ppsal.
-* **Publi Safty Gant Updat:** Th pli dpatmnt ptd n a sussful gant appliatin t fund additinal patl units in high-im aas.

-Th unil als disussd nns abut nt inidnts f vandalism and ppty damag in th nighbhd, with sidnts xpssing fustatin at th la f visibl pliing.
-Cunil mphasizd th nd f inasd mmunity ngagmnt and patnships with lal businsss t addss ths issus.

-Th mting nludd with a viw f upming vnts and a all f vlunts t patiipat in safty initiativs.
+The meeting began with an update from the police department on recent crime trends in the area.
+Officer Smith reported a slight increase in property crimes but emphasized that overall crime rates remain low.

+The council discussed several initiatives to improve safety and quality of life:

+* **Neighborhood Watch Program:** The council voted 8-1 to allocate $5,000 for additional Neighborhood Watch signs and training sessions.
+	+ Councilor Patel dissented, citing concerns about the effectiveness of the program in reducing crime.
+* **Community Events Funding:** The council approved $10,000 for community events aimed at building relationships between residents and law enforcement.
+Councilor Rodriguez expressed reservations about using public funds for events but ultimately supported the proposal.
+* **Public Safety Grant Update:** The police department reported on a successful grant application to fund additional patrol units in high-crime areas.

+The council also discussed concerns about recent incidents of vandalism and property damage in the neighborhood, with residents expressing frustration at the lack of visible policing.
+Councilor Noecker emphasized the need for increased community engagement and partnerships with local businesses to address these issues.

+The meeting concluded with a review of upcoming events and a call for volunteers to participate in safety initiatives.